telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/notes-on-ng-repeat.md

 ## Overview

-The widgets which exhibited this behavior were the TabStrip, PanelBar, Menu, TreeView, and some fo the hybrid mobile widgets.
+The widgets which exhibited this behavior were the TabStrip, PanelBar, Menu, TreeView, and some of the hybrid mobile widgets.
 The support of that behavior was accidental and not intentional, because of the directives instantiating the widgets in a `$timeout` (`setTimeout`) wrap.

 The timeout initialization caused several other issues as well.
 The widget instances were not accessible in a reliable manner.
 The instantiation of each widget required several additional `$scope.digest` cycles to be executed.
 Performance was negatively affected and the widget initialization was visible to the end user in certain scenarios.
 The [change from June 17 2015](https://github.com/telerik/kendo-ui-core/commit/0a4912ea9c14b2924d9914a5108ae2c2f636e4ed) removed the timeout implementation, effectively breaking the accidental `ng-repeat` support in later releases.